evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 You can choose an option to have the liftgate electrically powered.
 You can also have the liftgate with a kick sensor, making it possible to open it by just kicking the foot under the tailgate.

 There are two different roof options to select from.
-The standard is just a regular roof. exterior.roof.optional.panoramic.TwoSeperatePartPartialFixed.ManualCurtain
+The standard is just a regular roof.
+As an option, you can order this model with a panoramic roof.
+The glass has two panels.
+One over the first and the second rows.
+This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
+Both glass panels have an manual curtain that occupants can use to protect against the sun.

 The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.